 The Application must be signed by a person authorized by the corporation to bind the corporation into contracts.
+Upon request, the insured must be able to provide written documentation from the corporation identifying the authorized representative of the corporation.
 The insured must provide to the AIP, in writing, the state in which the articles of incorporation/organization are filed.